jsndyks/tiltonField/dogPolicy/index.md

 A series of documents relating to _Dog Policy_ on _Tilton Playing Field_ .

-Please read these through to inform your thinking as we discuss the Parish Council's policy on dogs on the field.
+Please read these through to inform your thinking as we discuss the Parish Council's policy as regards the exercising of dogs on the field.

 1. A reminder of the [Community Vision Statements](communityVision.md) that were agreed following the community consultation that occurred in 2015, that we use to maintain and develop the _Playing Field_.